Caviar bar

 ⸻ B E L U G A

-Completing the Breakfast of a Burlak is a quintessential Russian drink without which no feast was imaginable then or now one liter of Beluga Gold Line vodka, or a magnum of sparkling wine Tête de Cheval Brut.
+Completing the “Bargeman’s Breakfast” of a Burlak is a quintessential Russian drink without which no feast was imaginable then or now — one liter of Beluga Gold Line vodka, or a magnum of 1,5L of sparkling wine Tête de Cheval Brut.

 ⸻ B E L U G A